“This is a powerhouse.” —Publishers Weekly (starred review)

-A searing and darkly gripping debut novel about a teenaged girl’s fierce struggle to reclaim her life from her abusive father.
+A darkly gripping debut novel about a teenage girl’s fierce struggle to reclaim her life from her abusive father.

-A page-turner and urgent survivor story, Dark Horses takes the searing themes of abuse and resilience in Gabriel Tallent’s My Absolute Darling and applies the compelling exploration of female strength in Emma Donoghue’s Room.
+At the intersection of a commercial page-turner and urgent survivor story, Dark Horses takes the searing themes of abuse and resilience in Gabriel Tallent’s My Absolute Darling and applies the compelling exploration of female strength in Room by Emma Donoghue.
 In much the same way that V.C.
-Andrews’s Flowers in the Attic transfixed a generation, Dark Horses will keep you turning the pages.
+Andrews’s Flowers in the Attic transfixed a generation of readers, Susan Mihalic’s debut is set to a steady beat that will keep you turning the pages.

 Susan Mihalic has worked as a book editor, curriculum writer, writing instructor, and freelance writer and editor.
 She has also taught therapeutic horseback riding.
-A graduate of the University of Southern Mississippi, she now lives in Taos, New Mexico.
+She graduated from the University of Southern Mississippi and now lives in Taos, New Mexico.